the beginning of all this, very little was known about the virus, but

 allow me to open the doors for you, to limit my handle cleaning time.

 Masks, in infectious pathogen situations, are designed to prevent an infected person passing the pathogen onto other people.
+Asymptomatic people are not going to pass on an infection they don't have.

 Wearing a mask for long